Cincinnati Bengals vs. Detroit Lions NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Lions stats and trends

-- So far this season, the Lions have been installed as underdogs by a 3.5-point margin or more four times and are 3-1 ATS in those games.

-- Detroit's games this year have gone over the total in two out of five opportunities (40%).
+- Detroit's games this season have hit the over two times in five opportunities (40%).

 Home and road insights